The Complete Guide to the IRS FIRE to IRIS Transition (2026)

 IRIS ATS Testing: What to Expect

 Before you can file production returns through IRIS A2A, you must pass the Assurance Testing System (ATS).
+Portal-only filers do not need to complete ATS.
 Here's how it works:

 Plan to complete ATS well before filing season.
 If issues come up during testing, you'll want time to resolve them without the pressure of approaching deadlines.